scunning1987/channelPlayoutManagementUI/README.md

 ![](readme_images/api9.png)

-10. Repeat the above step for all API Resources
+10. Repeat the above step for all API Methods that exist in the Resource (**GET, PUT, DELETE, POST**)

 10. To deploy the API, click on the root slash, then the **Actions** button, followed by **Deploy API**